Jackuna/Nagraj/README.md

 It has cool features like

-* Cool dashboard with responsive layouts and Hotness Indicators [ Red & Green ]  and Meter Widgets.
+* Cool dashboard with responsive layouts and Hotness Indicators [ Red & Green ]  and

+* Responsive Meter Widgets.

 * Show your Custom Logo.